0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 Result: NOT AUTHORIZED ✗
 ```

-#### Scenario 3: Multiple Second-Degree Connections
+#### Scenario 3: Multiple Second‑Degree Connections
-**You need multiple vouches from second-degree users**
+You need multiple vouches from second‑degree users

-Trust scores from different paths add together:
-- Path 1: Root A → Friend A → You = 50,000
-- Path 2: Root B → Friend B → You = 50,000
-- Combined trust score: 100,000 ✓
-- Status: Meets threshold through multiple paths

 ```
-Root A → Friend A → You (50,000)
+Root A → Friend A → You  50,000
-    +
-Root B → Friend B → You (50,000)
+Root B → Friend B → You  50,000
-    =
-Total Score: 100,000 ✓
+Total Score            : 100,000 ✓
 ```

 #### Scenario 4: Distant Connections
-**You're three or more hops from roots**
+You're three or more hops from roots – trust decays exponentially

-Trust decays exponentially with distance:
-- Three hops: 200,000 → 100,000 → 50,000 → 25,000
-- Four hops: 200,000 → 100,000 → 50,000 → 25,000 → 12,500
-- Five hops: Too weak to contribute meaningful trust

 ```
 Root → A → B → You